 We sell our excess eggs locally in the High Wycombe area - generally on a subscription basis.

 The chicken coop has nest boxes and plenty of perching places inside.
 We use woodchip on the floor and hay or straw in the nest boxes.
 Diatomaceous Earth (natural crushed fossil made in to a very fine powder) is sprinkled in the coop to keep down any crawling insects.
-The coop door is always open (day and night) so they can come and go as they please within the safety of their enclosure.
+The coop door opens automatically at sunrise and closes at dusk so they can come and go as they please within the safety of their enclosure.

 The enclosure is a large fenced-off area to protect against foxes.
 The space works out at about 10 square metres per hen - well in excess of the 4 required by EU organic standards.
 This includes summer vegetation for shade, cover to protect from rain, and plenty of dust bathing areas.

 Outside the enclosure we have an open, grassed chicken run protected by an electric fence.
 The electric fence is our first line of defence against foxes.
 The chickens are let out into the run most days where they can graze on the grass, and go bug hunting.
 They're secured back in the enclosure at night - just in case!